jurisv/nodejs.extdirect/README.md

 ##  *** ExtJS 4.2.x ***

-Server-side structure remains the same
+Server-side structure remains the same as for Sencha Touch.

 For your ExtJs app add in /public/app.js :
 ````